enviroCar/enviroCar-server/docs/additional-encodings/index.md

 #### R

-In the R environment for statistics computing and graphics ([http://www.r-project.org/](http://www.r-project.org/ "R Project Homepage"), the following two lines suffice to download and import enviroCar CSV data and display a plot which contrasts selected measurement variables.
+In the R environment for statistics computing and graphics, see ([http://www.r-project.org/](http://www.r-project.org/ "R Project Homepage")), the following two lines suffice to download and import enviroCar CSV data and display a plot which contrasts selected measurement variables.

 ```
 track = read.csv2("https://envirocar.org/api/stable/tracks/53433169e4b09d7b34fa824a.csv")